India Ratings for Indian debt instruments - Aug 31

 (suspended)

-SRS Modern Sales Ltd FB WC limits IND BB 750 Upgraded from
+Sandhar Technologies Ltd FB WC limits IND A+ / IND A1+ 650 Affirmed

 -----------------------------------------------------------------------------------------------